-Title of policy, decision, procedure, o r relevant practice Name of person undertaking equality check Type of policy, decision, procedure, or relevant practice Date of Equality Check Who is it likely to impact on?
+Title of policy, decision, procedure, or relevant practice Name of person undertaking equality check Type of policy, decision, procedure, or relevant practice New Typo or policy, decident, procedure, c or relevant practice Existing Date of Equality Check Who is it likely to impact on?
 (Students, staff, stakeholders, visitors) 1.
-Assessment of equality impact PSED requirement Detail of potential positive/ neutral/ negative impact Not known Evidence Protected characteristics to considerate maternity, marriage & civil partnershi - - · Eliminating unlawful discrimination, harassment and victimisation Is the policy likely to treat anyone less favourably or disadvantage them because of their protected characteristics?
+Assessment of equality impact PSED requirement Detail of potential positive/ neutral/ negative impact Not known Evidence Protected characteristics to considerate maternity, marriage & civil partnershi - Eliminating unlawful discrimination, harassment and victimisation Is the policy likely to treat anyone less favourably or disadvantage them because of their protected characteristics?
 Could it lead to different outcomes for different protected groups?
 Advancing equality of opportunity Will the needs of staff and students with different protected characteristics be met?
 Could the policy lead to increased take-up/participation or equality of opportunity for protected groups?
 Promoting good relations Have steps been taken to tackle prejudice and promote understanding, where appropriate?

 How have relevant individuals or groups been consulted in developing and equality checking this policy/procedure/practice?
-2. Outcomes of Equality Check - address negative/promote positive in groups, including any gaps in eviden mpact in me How will any unlawful discrimination harassment or victimisation be eliminated?
+2. Outcomes of Equality Check - What changes are you making/action are you taking to address negative/promote positive impact in meeting the needs of the PSED for all protected groups, including any gaps in evidence?
+How will any unlawful discrimination harassment or victimisation be eliminated?
 How will equality of opportunity proactively advanced?
-How will good relations be fostered include: • where negative impact identified, action to reduce • where positive impact identified, action to promote • justification of any proportion negative or positive impact different groups be is is ate 3.
-Summary of outcomes of Equali y Check No action - no potential adverse impact Amendments or changes to remove barriers Proceed with awareness of adverse impact Abandon (stop and rethink) 4.
+How will good relations be fostered include: • where negative impact be identified, action to reduce where positive impact identified, action to promote justification of any proportion negative or positive impact different groups 3.
+Summary of outcomes of Equality Check No action - no potential adverse impact □ Amendments or changes to remove barriers □ Proceed with awareness of adverse impact □ Abandon (stop and rethink) □ 4.
 Monitoring and review Monitoring plans: Review date: